Reckless Driving Ticket Lawyer Philadelphia

-No one is a perfect driver.
+No one is a perfect driver having never made a mistake.
 Sometimes people speed at rates far beyond what is safe, or they make a bad decision and drink and drive, or their unsafe driving causes an accident.
 Any of these can be an isolated incident.
 You can have a perfect driving record and make such a mistake.
 However, they all also carry the potential for a reckless driving charge.

 In Pennsylvania, Reckless Driving is a serious charge.
 With costly fines, points on your driving record and a possible suspension of your driver’s license, the effects of a guilty verdict is potentially life altering.
 You will need an experienced defense attorney to aggressively defend your rights.